Skip to content

 4. Checkpoint 2LockedNot started

 Finish Binary Search / Halving the Search Space first.
-This checkpoint ties together Sorting trade-offs and Binary search through Find a far-right target fast.
+This checkpoint ties together Sorting trade-offs and Binary search through Find an edge target fast.

 Pause here after Binary Search / Halving the Search Space before moving into Graph Representation and Adjacency Intuition.